lloydhamilton/langchain_mcp_connect/README.md

 ### Defining a tool

 Define your tool within `claude_mcp_config.json` file in the root directory.
-For a list of available tools and how to confiure tools see [here](https://github.com/modelcontextprotocol/servers/tree/main).
+For a list of available tools and how to configure tools see [here](https://github.com/modelcontextprotocol/servers/tree/main).
 ```json
 {
   "mcpServers": {